medpay or medical payments

 6. Affordable Peace of Mind

 MedPay is typically very affordable, with monthly premiums often costing just a few extra dollars.
-For the price of a coffee or two each month, you can have thousands of dollars in medical coverage at your fingertips.
+For the price of a coffee, you can have thousands of dollars in medical coverage at your fingertips.

 💵 Low cost, high value—MedPay is one of the best deals in personal insurance.